 Traditional Savoyard Farcement Recipe

-The farcement savoyard is a traditional dish from the alpine region of Savoie, in the heart of the French mountains.
-This rustic delight perfectly combines the salty flavors of bacon and the sweetness of dried fruits, offering a unique taste experience that will delight both young and old alike.
-Easy to make, this recipe requires a few simple techniques that I will explain to you step by step.
+The Savoyard farcement is a traditional dish from the alpine region of Savoie, in the heart of the French mountains.
+This rustic delight perfectly combines the savory flavors of bacon and the sweetness of dried fruits, offering a unique tasting experience that will delight both young and old.
+Easy to make, this recipe requires some simple techniques that I will explain to you step by step.

 Recette du farcement savoyard traditionnel